bishtgautam/academic-kickstart/content/authors/admin/_index.md

 Gautam Bisht is a earth scientists at the Pacific Northwest National Laboratory.
 His research interests include land surface modeling, numerical methods, and HPC.
-#He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of
-#self-organizing robots, and mobile sensor networks.